umccr/orcabus/lib/workload/stateless/bs_runs_upload_manager/Readme.md

 1. Generate a V2 Samplesheet and reupload it
 2. Launch an ICAv1 tes task that runs the bs runs upload command

+This statemachine will subscribe to the orcabus.srm events and trigger the statemachine when a new run is detected.

 ![](images/bs_runs_upload_manager.png)

 ## Inputs